 This widget is a small module that you can place on personalized sites (like iGoogle, Facebook, or your blog) and get automatic updates from our experts! | RSS

 Although study after study has shown that exercise helps reduce fibromyalgia pain, we've had little understanding of why until now.
 Scientists have long known that during prolonged strenuous workouts, our bodies release endorphins, a kind of natural opiate that reduces pain and enables us to continue exercising.
 But they haven't known why (or...
 Read more

 This is the second of two posts that discuss my experience with serious side effects and complications from RA.
 Side effects have come under control for me, but complications are another story!

-A Complication, is defined as an unfavorable evolution of a disease, a health condition or a therapy.
-The disease can become...
+A complication, is defined as an unfavorable evolution of a disease, a health condition or a therapy.
+The disease can...
 Read more

 When I was diagnosed in the late 1980’s my neurologist (not specializing in MS) told me there would be a cure in 5 years.
 Needless to say, I changed neurologists.

-When we entered into the 1990’s, Newsweek declared it “The Decade of the Brain”, telling us that research would be geared toward solving the...
+When we entered into the 1990’s, Newsweek declared it “The Decade of the Brain”, telling us that research would be geared toward solving the mysteries of,...
 Read more